-Appendix A: Policy for the Establishment of Undergraduate/Graduate Hybrid Degree Programs^{1,2}

-Developed and approved by GC: November 29, 2023
+Appendix A: Policy for the Establishment of Undergraduate/Graduate Hybrid Degree Programs 1.2 Developed and approved by GC: November 29, 2023

 - 1. Each program at UCM can provisionally admit incoming students to an Undergraduate/Graduate Hybrid Degree Program (HDP) at any time.
 HDP is the official language used by the UC Compendium for coupled degree programs that allow students to complete undergraduate and graduate programs simultaneously.
 HDP do not necessarily reflect programs characterized by blended instructional modalities.
 Likewise, HDPs do not necessarily reflect Dual Degree programs and Joint Degree Programs, which are programs offered in collaboration with other institutions that lead to the award of separate and single degrees, respectively.
 Admission criteria to the HDP must be established by each program and then approved by the Graduate Council.
 In general, these criteria should exceed the normal admission requirements set by the specific program.
 UCM programs proposing a HDP must communicate the program's requirements to the Admissions Office and offer eligible students consultation on the HDP. - 2.
 Admitted students maintain their provisional enrollment in the HDP if their cumulative GPA exceeds at least 3.3.
 A program may set its minimum GPA level for eligibility to their HDP higher than 3.3.
 If students fail to maintain the minimum GPA standard, they are disenrolled from the HDP but are eligible to re-enroll if their cumulative GPA subsequently exceeds this minimum level for two consecutive semesters.
 The same condition would be applied to all new enrollments requested after freshman entry, including transfer students. - 3.
 A student, who is provisionally enrolled and in good standing in their HDP programs, will transition to full enrollment at the start of the first semester by which they have completed 48 units or more of coursework towards their Bachelor's degree. - 4.
 HDP students must fulfill all the requirements set for their undergraduate degree programs at UCM without any modifications, except as specified in this policy regarding the counting of graduate level units toward their undergraduate degree.
 In particular, the HDP students must meet the specific program requirements set for the number of total units and for units within the major.
 HDP students would automatically become graduate students after receiving a Bachelor's degree. - 5.
-HDP programs allow for up to 12 units of graduate level coursework to count toward their undergraduate degree requirements.3 Each HDP program sets its upper limit of graduate level units which can be counted towards the Bachelor's degree, but the upper limit should not exceed 12 units.
-This number of units that can be so counted may further be limited as follows.
+HDP programs allow for up to 12 units of graduate level coursework to count toward their

-1 Adapted from UC Riverside's Policy: https://ucmerced.box.com/s/4zu5ddroehrmcj97670u1cvb5bo4q5l6.
+Adapted from UC Riverside's Policy; https://ucmerced.box.com/s/4zu5ddroehrmcj97670u1cvb5bo4q516.

-2 Terminology: The term "Undergraduate/Graduate Hybrid Degree Programs" is the official language used for these programs in the UC Compendium.
+&lt;sup>2 Terminology: The term "Undergraduate/Graduate Hybrid Degree Programs" is the official language used for these programs in the UC Compendium.
 To be consistent with the compendium this official UC language was adopted in this policy.
 In the day-to-day use the term "Hybrid" may be substituted with terms like "4+1", "Blended", "Coupled", "Merged", "Tandem", or other terms of synonymous meaning.